weight loss

 How they work:

-• Wegovy and Ozempic both contain semaglutide which mimics the GLP-1 hormone.
-They have different dosages and recommendations tailored to their respective uses.
+Wegovy and Ozempic both contain semaglutide which mimics the GLP-1 hormone.
+They have different dosages and recommendations tailored to their respective uses.1,2

-• Mounjaro targets both GLP-1 and GIP receptors, improving blood sugar control and supporting weight loss.
+Mounjaro targets both GLP-1 and GIP receptors, improving blood sugar control and supporting weight loss.3

 Clinical outcomes:

-A clinician can determine the most safe and effective treatment for you based on a simple online consultation.
-You’ll need to answer questions about your lifestyle, any medications you’re taking, and treatment preferences.
-Based on your answers, a clinician will recommend the most suitable treatment for you.
+These are medications that are used under the supervision of a prescribing clinician who can determine the most safe and effective treatment for their patients.
+They do this by asking about a patients lifestyle, any medications they may be taking, and understanding their treatment preferences.
+Based on these answers, a clinician can recommend the a suitable treatment option.

 The numan take